-59. For indigenous peoples separated by and living across international borders, many challenges exist.
+- 59. For indigenous peoples separated by and living across international borders, many challenges exist.
 Indigenous peoples' ability to maintain their culture and traditional practices is often compromised.
 Challenges include access to their lands, water, traditional hunting grounds and sites of symbolic importance; and the separation of peoples and difficulty in maintaining cultural and linguistic ties.
 Other problems relate to the transit of cultural plants and traditional cultural regalia, such as ceremonial eagle feathers, gourds and rattles: such transfers across a border are often challenged by lack of understanding and laws on the subject.
-Indigenous peoples in voluntary isolation in the Amazon are in a particularly vulnerable situation when crossing borders (as a way of life or because of threats) owing to their very isolation, as well as the fact that they are not necessarily bound by States' recognition of land demarcation.
+Indigenous peoples in voluntary isolation in the Amazon are in a particularly vulnerable situation when crossing borders (as a way of life or because of threats) owing to their very isolation, as well as the fact that they are not necessarily bound by States' recognition of land demarcation. - 60.
+Difficulties in receiving permits or visas to attend religious ceremonies or visit relatives have arisen for the Tohono O'odham, living between the United States and the State of Sonora in Mexico.
+Others report onerous reporting requirements to move through their traditional territory, including in the Akwesasne reserve between the United States and Canada, where First Nations are now required to report to border services at the border station after they objected to border guards carrying firearms (see A/HRC/27/52/Add.2).
+There have also been reports of the imposition of visas on the Amazigh to move between Libya and Morocco for reasons of alleged terrorism.
+Armed conflict exacerbates cross-border living conditions, including for the Siona peoples living between Colombia and Ecuador. - 61.
+The closure of international borders exacerbates problems, as for the Amazigh following the closure of the borders between Algeria and Libya and Algeria and Morocco, resulting in the separation of and inability to visit family across the borders, to sell cattle and buy medicines.76 - 62.
+Sometimes where indigenous peoples live along international borders, State interest in controlling migration is itself a cause of increased police and military presence on indigenous lands.
+Indigenous peoples experience pressure from States to host law www.unhcr.or.th/en; International Work Group for Indigenous Affairs, "Indigenous World 2018 report", pp. 306-314.

-More information about statelessness and the appropriate responses to statelessness: www.refworld.org/statelessness.html (UNHCR).

-www.unhcr.or.th/en; International Work Group for Indigenous Affairs, "Indigenous World 2018 report", pp. 306-314.